Vegan Frozen Banana Chocolate Pie

 Before you start, remove the peeled and cut bananas from the freezer so they can thaw out a little bit.
 But, if you don’t have frozen bananas, fret not, fresh bananas work just as well when making this banana chocolate pie.
 This is just a way I came up with for using up bananas and not wasting them when they start to go brown.

 The pie crust is made of three simple ingredients.
 In a food processor, add two cups of whole almonds and process them for about 2-3 minutes.
 You can use raw or roasted almonds, just as long as they are not salted.
-You want to process the almonds where they are not totally powder form.
+Process the almonds where they are not totally powder form.
 You want to be able to see some bits of the almonds.

 Add two and a half cups of pitted dates to the processor and using the pulse button, mix them into the almonds.
 You might need some water as you go.
 Pour one tablespoon at a time into the processor and continue to mix until you get a good consistency.
 You can stop and feel as you go.
 You want a soft buttery consistency.
 The amount of water you use will depend on how moist your dates are.
 Add two tablespoons of cocoa powder and a pinch of salt to the processor and mix well.